black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 # Step 27
 Like a bubble sort, a selection sort needs to iterate through the array.
 Declare a for loop to do so.

+# Step 28
+A selection sort relies on tracking the index of the smallest value in the array.
+Declare a variable minIndex and set it to i - this ensures that if your current value is the smallest, it will be swapped with itself and not be moved.
+You will need to be able to reassign the value of minIndex as you iterate through the array.

+Then, write another for loop, using j as the iterator.
+This loop needs to start at the index after i and iterate through the rest of the array.